 This 8 day tour gives you a cruise in Mekong Delta to see the ordinary life and great scenery of Southern Vietnam.
-Stay 2 nights on a deluxe wooden boat on Mekong river.
-Pass through to Cambodia.
-Visit the capital Phnome Penh of Cambodia.
-See the best in the city before going to admire the Angkor Wat, Angkor Thom and much more…
+Take a boat trip on Mekong Delta to reach Phnom Penh, Cambodia and start exploring the country of ancient wonder.
+Visit one of the most famous temples in the world – Angkor Wat in Siem Reap.
+And much more.

 |Time & Place||Activity|

 Arrival in Ho Chi Minh.
 Transfer to hotel.
 Rest of the day is your leisure in Ho Chi Minh.

 Evening, dinner and enjoy Vietnamese traditional music on a Restaurant Boat.